petro-kushchak/homebridge-homepod-radio/README.md

 ## Play mp3/wav file from Home automation

+*Note:* this feature does not add additional speaker accessories

 - Download your files to Homebridge server.
 For example download hello.wav
 ```
 $ mkdir -r /home/pi/media